 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar panels might qualify for exemptions on both sales and property tax.
-Sales tax exemptions are effective at the time of purchase.
-Property tax exemptions allow you to exclude the value that solar panels add when you are calculating property taxes on your home.
+- Tax Exemptions: Your solar system may qualify for exemptions on both sales and property tax.
+Sales tax exemptions come into effect at the time of purchase.
+Property tax exemptions allow you to ignore the value added by your solar panels when you are calculating property taxes on your home.

-- Net Metering: Net metering factors in after your solar panels are up and running.
-If you have a net metering agreement with your Van Buren utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this is a dollar-for-dollar credit, while in other places you might receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering becomes relevant after your solar panels are up and running.
+If you have in place a net metering agreement with your Van Buren utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some places, this credit is dollar-for-dollar, while in others you might get refunded a percentage of the value.

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
-Originally, the tax credit was for 30% of the total cost — for panels, labor, equipment and accessories — although the percentage may range from 26-30%, depending on when your solar project was undertaken.
-There is no cap on the amount you can claim.
+The ITC can be applied to the total cost of installing a solar system, including the panels themselves as well as equipment, accessories and labor.
+You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
+From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
+There is no maximum amount you can claim.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Van Buren solar panel installation experts can answer your questions and explain how the new Clean Energy Credit will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Van Buren solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.